Funding: Opportunities Fund for Persons with Disabilities

 - a business in which an officer, director or employee of your Organization, or a member of their immediate family, has a financial interest; or,

 - a business which is related to, or associated or affiliated with, your organization.

-Question 63 - Capital Assets: Are capital assets among your planned expenditures with HRSDC funding?
+Question 63 - Capital Assets: Are capital assets among your planned expenditures with ESDC funding?
 Please indicate Yes or No.